abatten/abatten.github.io/_tutorials/submitting_jobs_for_supercomputers.md

 - Write a shell script

 ### Some Key Definitions:
-- Slurm: A job scheduler.
-When you submit a job you are submitting it to Slurm.
-This program works to organise and schedule when all of the jobs will run after they have been submitted.
+- [Slurm](https://slurm.schedmd.com/documentation.html): A job scheduler.
+When you submit a job, you are submitting it to Slurm.
+Slurm works to organise and schedule when all of the jobs will run after they have been submitted.
 Slurm determines the optimal way to allocate CPUs, time and memory to jobs based on what has been requested.

 ## Writing and Submitting A Job
 Submitting a job on OzSTAR is a two step process: